 As an independent store, the Sindwanis are free to assist local residents and other businesses in the area even more.
 Keeping their strong foundation, the store has programs to assist families in saving money on required reading while simultaneously earning funds for their schools, offers special fund raisers tailored to and for local charities, sponsors a public book club which is still going after 10 years, opens its doors for tours and special events, and runs its own fundraisers to benefit our community.
 Always seeking new ways to be involved, we look forward to the opportunities of the future.

-We invite you to stop in, see what we have planned, and meet the staff: Tom, Kit, Mary, Pam, Leah, Pammy, Liz, Nick, Jen, Linda, and Ashley.
+We invite you to stop in, see what we have planned, and meet the staff: Tom, Kit, Mary, Pam, Leah, Pammy, Liz, Nick, Jen, Masynn, and Susan.
 Or, if you are already a part of our book store family, why not drop by to say hello.
 Because of you, the Towne Book Center & Cafe is a part of our community and we greatly appreciate each and every one of you.